SYNOPSIS

 -out filename-

-specifies output file name, default is standard output.
+specify output filename, default is standard output.

 -issuer filename-

-specifies the current issuer certificate.
 This option can be used multiple times.
-The certificate specified in filename must be in PEM format.
 This option MUST come before any

 -cert options. -cert filename-

-adds the certificate filename to the request.
+This option can be used multiple times.
 The issuer certificate is taken from the previous

-is the same as the
+Same as the

-cert option except the certificate with serial number num is added to the request.
+-cert option except the certificate with serial number num is added to the request.
 The serial number is interpreted as a decimal integer unless preceded by 0x.
 Negative integers can also be specified by preceding the value by a - sign. -signer filename-signkey filename-

-signs the OCSP request using the certificate specified in the
+Sign the OCSP request using the certificate specified in the

-signer option and the private key specified by thesignkey option.
-If thesignkey option is not present then the private key is read from the same file as the certificate.
-If neither option is specified then the OCSP request is not signed. -sign_other_filename - Additional certificates to include in the signed request.
+-signkey option is not present then the private key is read from the same file as the certificate.
+If neither option is specified then the OCSP request is not signed. -sign_other filename-

 -nonce -no_nonce -

-adds an OCSP nonce extension to a request or disable OCSP nonce addition.
+Add an OCSP nonce extension to a request or disable OCSP nonce addition.
 Normally if an OCSP request is input using the

-reqin option no nonce is added: using thenonce option will force addition of a nonce.
-If an OCSP request is being created (usingcert andserial options) a nonce is automatically added specifyingno_nonce overrides this. -req_text -resp_text -text -
+-reqin option no nonce is added: using the-nonce option will force addition of a nonce.
+If an OCSP request is being created (using-cert and-serial options) a nonce is automatically added specifying-no_nonce overrides this. -req_text -resp_text -text -

-prints out the text form of the OCSP request, response or both respectively.
+Print out the text form of the OCSP request, response or both respectively.

 -reqout file-respout file-

-writes out the DER encoded certificate request or response to file.
+Write out the DER encoded certificate request or response to file.

 -reqin file-respin file-

-file .
-These option are ignored if OCSP request or response creation is implied by other options (for example withserial ,cert , andhost options). -url responder_url-
+Read OCSP request or response file from file.
+These option are ignored if OCSP request or response creation is implied by other options (for example with

-host option is present then the OCSP request is sent to the host hostname on port port,path specifies the HTTP path name to use or / by default.
-This is equivalent to specifying-url with scheme http:// and the given hostname, port, and pathname. -header name=value- Adds the header name with the specified value to the OCSP request that is sent to the responder.
-This may be repeated.
+-host option is present then the OCSP request is sent to the host host on port port.
+The host may be a domain name or an IP (v4 or v6) address, such as 127.0.0.1 or "[::1]" for localhost.
+The-path option specifies the HTTP pathname to use or / by default.
+This is equivalent to specifying-url with scheme http:// and the given host, port, and optional pathname. -proxy [http[s]://][userinfo@]host[:port][/path]-

--timeout seconds- connection timeout to the OCSP responder in seconds.
+Connection timeout to the OCSP responder in seconds.
 On POSIX systems, when running as an OCSP responder, this option also limits the time that the responder is willing to wait for the client request.
 This time is measured from the time the responder accepts the connection until the complete request is received.

 -verify_other file-